 She scowled and struggled to sit up, sliding her weight off of his thighs and hating herself for having shown weakness in front of him.
 No longer needed, his sand slithered across the floor and over her shins before disappearing into the gourd beside him.
 She didn't doubt he made a point of touching her with it just to see how she reacted.
 Ignoring it meant she could focus on her more pressing reasons to be annoyed with him.
 "How many other people were you that pleasant towards?"

 Expecting him to be contrite was futile.
 "Enough."

 When she moved to withdraw her legs from over his, he casually draped his left arm across her knees.
 Continuing her motion would be pulling away from him.

 He might be irascible, frustrating, unstable, manipulating, and far too moody, but she still didn't want to do that.

 "You're . . . peaceful to watch."

 And knowing him, his enjoyment of a quiet moment would be stymied with a worried, suspicious, or otherwise attentive other hovering nearby.
-Him wanting to feel peaceful, wanting to stop fighting for once was enough of a reason for her to not be as angry, to not resist when he pulled her in to lean against him.
+Him wanting to feel peaceful and wanting to stop fighting for once were enough reason for her to not be as angry, to not resist when he pulled her in to lean against him.

 His saying that she was an intrinsic part of his brief mental peace crippled Kakashi's theory about him miming caring.